Cyberwarfare

 Economic Disruption

-Cyberattacks can target financial institutions, stock markets, or critical economic infrastructure.
+Cyberwar can target financial institutions, stock markets, or critical economic infrastructure.
 Hackers might steal financial data, manipulate markets, or disrupt essential economic services.
-This can cause financial losses, market instability, and economic hardship, ultimately weakening an enemy’s economic standing.
+This can cause financial losses, market instability, and economic hardship, ultimately weakening the victim’s economic standing.

 Surprise Attacks